pbottari/Cybersecurity-/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-A loadbalancer ensures performance and balances traffic across multiple servers.
+- A loadbalancer ensures performance and balances traffic across multiple servers.
 It also add resiliency by rerouting live traffic from one server to another if a server falls prey to DDoS attacks or otherwise becomes unavailable
-A jumpbox or bastion serves as a specific point of access for the user to connect to other servers, it can secured, monitored and it also allows IT admins to access and manage devices in a separate security zoom.
+- A jumpbox or bastion serves as a specific point of access for the user to connect to other servers, it can secured, monitored and it also allows IT admins to access and manage devices in a separate security zoom.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log and system traffic.

-Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
-Metricbeat collects metrics from the operating system and from services running on the server.
+- Metricbeat collects metrics from the operating system and from services running on the server.
 It then takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

-The configuration details of each machine may be found below.
+The configuration details of each machine may be found below:
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name                 | Function             | IP Address  | Operating System |
 |----------------------|----------------------|-------------|------------------|